What is Sanity Testing & Sanity Definition?

 - It is a subset of regression testing.

-- It is cursory testing to prove software application is working as mention in the specification documents & meets the user needs.
+- It is cursory testing to prove the software application is working as mentioned in the specification documents & meets the user’s needs.

-- It is used to verify the requirements of end-users are meeting or not.
+- It is used to verify whether the requirements of end-users are met or not.

-- It to check them after minor fixes the small section of code or functionality is working as expected & not breaking related functionality.
+- It is to check that after minor fixes, the small section of code or functionality is working as expected & not breaking related functionality.

-In this post, we are sharing about sanity test and also discuss various topics like sanity check, sanity test, what is sanity.
+In this post, we are sharing about sanity tests and discussing various topics like sanity checks, tests, and what sanity is.